Customization APIs

 Populator Delete

-This DELETE method removes one populator, identified by ID, from a customer's collection of Kentik populators.
+This Populator Delete method removes one populator, identified by its ID, from your collection of Kentik populators.

 Notes:

-- When a populator for a custom dimension is deleted, the KDE main table rows that were previously matched by that populator will no longer be filterable by the populator's value.
+- Deleting a populator for a custom dimension makes previously matched KDE main table rows unfilterable by that populator's value.

 HTTP Request